orbuluh/fundamental/notes/graph_max_flow.md

-# Max flow / min cut / Ford-Fulker method
+# Graph: Max flow / min cut / Ford-Fulker method

 - From [WilliamFiset](https://youtu.be/LdOnanfc5TM)
 - From [MIT OpenCourseWare](https://youtu.be/VYZGlgzr_As)